beejjorgensen/bgpython/src/bgpython_chapter_A03_valref.md

 Whaaaaaaa... `:mind-blown:`

-The real different is all about this: is the type of the data _mutable_ or _immutable_.
+The real difference all about this: is the type of the data _mutable_ or _immutable_.
 Let's explore this a bit.

 If a data type is mutable, you can change it after it has been created.
 If immutable, you can't.

 Now, by "change it", I want to be clear that this refers to changing the value of a specific piece of data.
 It does _not_ refer to changing